Tokyo: Home to the world’s most Michelin Star restaurants.

 Tempura is created by using a special batter and deep frying just about anything in it.
 The most popular tempura is shrimp tempura, but vegetable and chicken tempura is very common as well.
-Even though it’s fried, well-made tempura with never be geasy or soggy.
+Even though it’s fried, well-made tempura with never be greasy or soggy.
 It should always be fresh and delightfully crispy.

-Tokyo has countless tempura-ya or tempura restaurants for you to try this popular dish at.
+Tokyo has countless tempura-ya, or tempura restaurants, for you to try this popular dish at.

 Tokyo’s #1 Street Food.

-Takoyaki is a common Japanese street food that can be found in at festivals and restaurants across the country.
+Takoyaki is a common Japanese street food that can also be found at festivals and restaurants across the country.
 It’s characterized as a ball-shaped food made out of batter and filled with octopus.
 These snacks come out piping hot and have a light, airy texture.
 The batter and octopus mold together to create symphony of flavors.

 Up until recently, ramen, was the number one and most eaten dish in Japan for decades.
 And there’s no better place to try it than Tokyo.